Addressing Vision Challenges

 It is helpful to minimize the time between cataract surgeries.
 Most eye surgeons now schedule surgery on the second eye within 2 weeks after the first.
 Do not let this short-term vision issue between surgeries deter you from having cataracts removed.

 Multifocal lens wearers who need to wait longer between cataract surgeries might want to consider updating their prescription rather than go without glasses if they intend to continue using multifocal lenses after the second surgery.

 Research suggests that dizziness is significantly reduced by first (or both) eye cataract surgery, however there is no reduction in falls rate.
 This is likely related to use of multifocal lenses after surgery.

 Double vision (diplopia)

 Double vision is a condition in which a single object appears double.
-Vertical or horizontal prism can be added to glasses to immediately relieve double vision.
+Vertical or horizontal prism can be added to glasses to relieve double vision immediately.

 Prism can be ground into a lens or applied to an existing lens as a temporary sticker.
 Prisms work by refracting (bending) light from a straight path to a different direction.
 This is how prism lenses “trick” your brain into combining double images into a single image.